Diagrammatics for Soergel categories: Definition of

-We list more relations below.
-For brevity we have only listed one color variant of the relations, but \emph{we also impose the same relations with the colors switched}!
-The two color variants in general do not imply each other, and need to be checked separately.
+Below are the relations which deal with our new generators.
+In addition to the relations below, we also impose the same relations with the colors switched.
+The two color variants in general do not imply each other.
+However, it is better to think of the two colors as being arbitrary adjacent colors, rather than one being $i$ and the other $i+1$; then one views these relations as generic for adjacent colors.

 It will be shown in Section \ref{subsec-functor} that the first relation is related to the isomorphism $(B_i \TenR B_{i+1} \TenR B_i )\oplus B_{i+1}\cong (B_{i+1} \TenR B_i \TenR B_{i+1}) \oplus B_i$.